-• What happens if a policy is deployed by OM, got imported into OMi, adjusted (new version created), and redeployed?
+• A policy is deployed by OM, got imported into OMi, adjusted (new version created), and redeployed

 The policy is deployed again from OMi and replaces the existing policy with a lower version.
 Afterward, the policy owner becomes the OMi server.